networknt/json-schema-validator/doc/cust-msg.md

   },
   "required": ["foo", "bar"],
   "errorMessage": {
-    "type" : "should be an object",
+    "type": "should be an object",
     "required": {
-      "foo" : "'foo' is required",
+      "foo": "'foo' is required",
-      "bar" : "'bar' is required"
+      "bar": "'bar' is required"
     }
   }
 }